-To help deter fleas from returning to the room, add a few drops of citrus essential oils such as lemongrass, lemon or orange oil to your mop water solution; this has an added benefit of leaving a pleasant scent in the room after drying.
+To help deter fleas from returning to the room, add a few drops of citrus essential oils such as lemongrass, lemon, or orange oil to your mop water solution; this has the added benefit of leaving a pleasant scent in the room after drying.

 How Long Before You See Results?

 When the acetic acid kills a flea in vinegar, it stops working immediately; however, for eggs and larvae, it is needed to dry out, so they cannot survive in room conditions.
 You will need to recheck everywhere at least twice – once after leaving for 30 minutes and after vacuum drying.

 Flea infestations require a multipronged approach; however, regular mopping is an easy and effective way to reduce flea numbers in your home.
 If used regularly every few weeks, the number of fleas in your home will start to decrease significantly.

 While mopping with vinegar is a good method of flea control, it will not eradicate an infestation in one clean-up session; however, it can create effective pest control and removal conditions as by professional steam cleaning.

 How Do You Know If Your Pet Has Caught Fleas From Your Home?

 When you start to notice small black flecks or spots on your pet’s skin and hair, these are usually flea droppings.
 These can be found in areas where there is dense fur, such as around the stomach, tail base, neck, and under ears.
 You may also start to see red irritation that cannot be attributed to another cause, such as an allergy.
 While this can be difficult to tell apart from an allergy, the presence of fleas in your home is a likely source of pet skin irritation and should be addressed by regular cleaning or pest control services.

 How Can You Spot The Signs Of A Flea Infestation?